- How Can Executives Successfully Navigate Disruption?

 Changes For Business Owners

-First, pass through business owners in a service or reputation-based business as defined by the tax code with taxable income in excess of $207,000 or $415,000 in the case of taxpayers married filing jointly, do not qualify for the pass-through deduction with the exception of small service and reputation-based businesses with taxable income below the above noted levels.
+First, pass through business owners in a service or reputation-based business, such as doctors, lawyers, consultants, and financial planners, with taxable income in excess of $210,700 or $421,400 in 2019 in the case of taxpayers married filing jointly, do not qualify for the pass-through deduction with the exception of small service and reputation-based businesses with taxable income below the above noted levels.

 Second, for all other pass through qualifying businesses, the pass-through tax deduction against qualifying income is limited to the greater of: